 If you are thinking of buying a company, there will come a time when you will need to consider how to manage the company’s payment, or as such, how will you finance the purchase.
-Within the market you will find a range of alternative financing options, and here we will be discussing the main ones.
+Within the market you will find different types of financing options, and here we will be discussing the main ones.

 Crucially, you must have in mind the current point of the economic cycle at the time of your purchase.
 When the economy has less liquidity, debt is going to be more expensive given the heightened demands from banks with direct respect to the increased interest rates one would face if they were to be borrowing money at the time.
 In turn, if the bank perceives your venture as high risk, then they will double down with even higher interest rates on top of the already increased levels.
 As a result, you must be confident in your ability to pay back your debt, if you choose to go down this line of financing during a time when the economy is holding less liqudity.

-What does each type of financing depend on?
+What does the types of financing depend on?

-The type of financing you can access will depend on:
+The types of financing you can access will depend on:

 1- The operating cash flow that the company has had to date (net profit plus amortization)

 2- The quality of the collateral (guarantees) that you give

 3- Your prestige, along with that of your partners